IBM/coalitions-for-tool-use/assessing-jsonrag/README.md

 This research was performed by IBM Research UK and investigates if coalitions of open-sourced, pretrained (non-fine-tuned) Large Language Models, can work together to assist in complex workflows through agentic augmentation with external tools.

-In this directory we share our assessment strategy for examining which pre-trained model performs the best at critiquing plans for use within our coalition system.

 For assessing a systems ability to operate in the tool use domain it has to excel in the following sub-tasks:
 1. (Planning) Given an intent/prompt, plan the tools to use (LLM driven)
 1. (Slot filling/Execution) Slot fill the parameters for the tools to be used (LLM driven)